rauc/rauc/docs/reference.rst

     to.

   ``RAUC_SLOT_BOOTNAME``
-    If set, the bootname of the currently installed slot
+    For slots with a bootname (those that can be selected by the bootloader), the bootname of the currently installed slot, e.g. ``"system1"``

   ``RAUC_SLOT_PARENT``
-    If set, the parent of the currently installed slot
+    If set, the parent of the currently installed slot, e.g. ``"rootfs.1"``

   ``RAUC_SLOT_MOUNT_POINT``
-    If available, the mount point of the currently installed slot.
+    If available, the mount point of the currently installed slot, e.g. ``"/run/mount/rauc/rootfs.1"``

     For mountable slots, i.e. those with a file system type, RAUC will attempt to automatically mount the slot if a pre-install or post-install hook is given and provide the slot's current mount point under this env variable.

   ``RAUC_IMAGE_NAME``
-    If set, the file name of the image currently to be installed
+    If set, the file name of the image currently to be installed, e.g. ``"product-rootfs.img"``

   ``RAUC_IMAGE_DIGEST``
-    If set, the digest of the image currently to be installed
+    If set, the digest of the image currently to be installed, e.g. ``"e29364a81c542755fd5b2c2461cd12b0610b67ceacabce41c102bba4202f2b43"``

   ``RAUC_IMAGE_CLASS``
-    If set, the target class of the image currently to be installed
+    If set, the target class of the image currently to be installed, e.g. ``"rootfs"``

   ``RAUC_MOUNT_PREFIX``
-    The global RAUC mount prefix path
+    The global RAUC mount prefix path, e.g. ``"/run/mount/rauc"``

 D-Bus API
 ---------